luque667788/chip8emulator/README.md

 - Uses a custom solution for rendering with WGPU for fast graphics.
 - Supports basic sound as the original Chip8 did.
 - The CPU clock is time-based and stabilizes if the running loop takes too much time.
-- Compiles to WebAssembly using Webpack.
+- Compiles to WebAssembly using wasm-pack.

 ## Building the Project